pachterlab/Bi-BE-CS-183-2022/README.md

 TAs: Tara Chari, Meichen Fang, and Jerry Wang.

-All materials for each homework assignments are provided in the individual folders.
+All the materials for each of the homework assignments are provided in the individual folders.
 This includes the problem set pdf, Colab notebooks, and links to the relevant Lecture slides.